ahf/quic-pt/README.markdown

 See below on how to find the public key and certificate fingerprint values.
 These values should be published by the server operator.

+### Public Test Server

+You can use the public test server running as a virtual machine at DigitalOcean. **DO NOT** do this unless you know what you are doing.

+Set the following options in your `torrc`:

+    UseBridges 1
+    Bridge quic 188.166.70.190:31337

+    ClientTransportPlugin quic exec path/to/quic-client -log-file quic-client.log -certificate-pin 13dc049bf4d33a0562d47f8dc5c9940897a3d3698ed1dcf619d04031b9a4d97e -public-key-pin 4dabf20a1c21d9f83152d1c59cdcbb905c0ad4bad993a380f30b653eb49c8d3e

 ## Building `quic-server`

 To build the `quic-server`: